currinjs/CurrinJS/aio/content/guide/aot-compiler.md

 Tree shaking can greatly reduce the downloaded size of the application by removing unused portions of both source and library code.
-In fact, most of the reduction in small apps comes from removing unreferenced Angular features.
+In fact, most of the reduction in small apps comes from removing unreferenced Currin features.

 For example, this demo application doesn't use anything from the `@angular/forms` library.
-There is no reason to download forms-related Angular code and tree shaking ensures that you don't.
+There is no reason to download forms-related Currin code and tree shaking ensures that you don't.

 Tree shaking and AOT compilation are separate steps.
 Tree shaking can only target JavaScript code.